 - Trend Micro Vulnerability Protection Agent

-SolarWinds Log & Event Manager (LEM) is an enterprise log management solution.
-LEM is deployed as a virtual appliance on VMware vSphere or Microsoft HyperV hypervisors.
-LEM offers advanced reporting and monitoring to help scale and centralize your network security administration.
-Given its advanced feature set, LEM is often used as a SIEM.
-LEM supports dozens of IPS and IDS connectors from a variety of vendors including Cisco, Juniper, and Trend Micro.
+SolarWinds Security Event Manager (SEM) is an enterprise log management solution.
+SEM is deployed as a virtual appliance on VMware vSphere or Microsoft HyperV hypervisors.
+SEM offers advanced reporting and monitoring to help scale and centralize your network security administration.
+Given its advanced feature set, SEM is often used as a SIEM.
+SEM supports dozens of IPS and IDS connectors from a variety of vendors including Cisco, Juniper, and Trend Micro.
 You can view the complete list here.

-For a deeper dive into LEM, check out our review.
-To test drive LEM yourself from a browser, click here.
+For a deeper dive into SolarWinds Security Event Manager check out our review.
+To test drive SEM yourself from a browser, click here.

 SNORT is one of the biggest names in IPS and IDS.
 SNORT’s Network Intrusion Detection System Mode enables you to define if SNORT blocks or just alerts when a thread occurs.
 This choice is what determines if you’re using SNORT as an IPS (blocking) or IDS (alerting).
 SNORT can also operate in Sniffer Mode as a packet sniffer or Packet Logger Mode as a logging solution.